Summer time in Europe: Germany

 Summer time was first introduced during World War I by the German Empire from 1916 to 1918.
 After the end of the war and the proclamation of the Weimar Republic in November 1918, summer time ceased to be observed.
 Summer time was reintroduced in 1940, during World War II, to try to save energy for the war economy.
 After the defeat of Germany, summer time was retained by the occupation powers.
 In 1945, Berlin and the Soviet Occupation Zone even observed Central European Midsummer Time (Mitteleuropäische Hochsommerzeit, MEHSZ; GMT+03:00): in 1947, all of Germany switched to midsummer time from 11 May to 29 June.
 After the Federal Republic (West Germany) and the German Democratic Republic (East Germany) were established in 1949, summer time again ceased to be observed in 1950.

 In 1978, West Germany decided to reintroduce summer time, following the example set by several neighbouring states in the aftermath of the 1973 oil crisis.
 However, it only came into effect in 1980, after West and East Germany reached an agreement to observe summer time simultaneously from the last Sunday in March (02:00 CET) to the last Sunday in September (03:00 CEST).
 Thus both German states observed the same time until the German reunification in 1990, after which the reunified Germany retained the laws and thus also the Time Act (Zeitgesetz) of West Germany.

 After 1980, West and East Germany; since 1991 reunified Germany: Central European Summer Time.

 Büsingen am Hochrhein, a small exclave of Germany entirely surrounded by Swiss territory, did not implement summer time in 1980 but observed the same time as Switzerland; thus there was a one-hour time difference between this village and the rest of Germany.
-For the tz database, the zone Europe/Busingen was created in its 2013a release, because since the Unix time epoch in 1970, Büsingen am Hochrhein has shared clocks with Zurich, but not with Germany every year.
+For the tz database, the zone Europe/Busingen was created in its 2013a release, because since the Unix time epoch in 1970, Büsingen am Hochrhein has shared clocks with Zürich, but not with Germany every year.

 Germany follows the EU rules regarding the start and end times and dates for summer time.

 Greece

 Summer time was first introduced in Greece in 1932, from July 6 to September 1, but the idea was then quickly abandoned.

 In the early 1970s and in the aftermath of the 1973 energy crisis that led many European states to implement summer time in order to save energy, Greece reintroduced summer time in 1975 for the period March–September.

-Since 1997 Greece follows the EU rules regarding the start and end times and dates for summer time.
+Since 1997, Greece follows the EU rules regarding the start and end times and dates for summer time.